-80+: (Distinction): Work which, over and above possessing all the qualities of the 70-79 mark range, indicates a fruitful new approach to the material studied, represents an advance in scholarship or is judged by the examiners to be of a standard publishable in a peer-reviewed publication.
+80+: (Distinction): Work which, over and above possessing all the qualities of the 70-79 mark range, indicates a fruitful new approach to the material studies, represents an advance in scholarship or is judged by examiners to be of a standard publishable in a peer-reviewed publication.

 60-69 (Merit): Well organised and effectively argued, analytical in approach, showing a sound grasp of the critical/historiographical/theoretical field.
 Demonstrates an ability to draw upon a fairly substantial body of primary material, and to relate this in an illuminating way to the issues under discussion.
 Generally well written, with a clear sequence of arguments, and satisfactory referencing and bibliography.

 50-59 (Pass): A lower level of attainment than work marked in the range 60-69, but demonstrating some awareness of the general critical/historiographical/theoretical field.
-Mainly descriptive or narrative, rather than analytical, in approach.
+Mainly analytical, rather than descriptive or narrative in approach.
 An overall grasp of the subject matter, with, perhaps, a few areas of confusion or gaps in factual or conceptual understanding of the material.
 Demonstrates an ability to draw upon a reasonable range of primary material, and relate it accurately to the issues under discussion.
 Clearly written, with adequate referencing and bibliography.

-40-49 (Fail/Diploma): This work is inadequate for an MA award, but may be acceptable for a Postgraduate Diploma.
+40-49: (Fail/Diploma): This work is inadequate for an MA award, but may be acceptable for a Postgraduate Diploma [although some departments may wish to set the pass mark for a diploma at a higher level than this].
 Significant elements of confusion in the framing and execution of the response to the question.
 Simple, coherent and solid answers, but mainly descriptive or narrative in approach.
 Relevant, but not extensive deployment of primary material in relation to the issues under discussion.
 Occasional tendency to derivativeness either by paraphrase or direct quotation of secondary sources.
 Some attempt to meet requirements for referencing and bibliography.